-The Tour de France isn’t everyone’s cup of tea, but it is currently home to the world's best riders... and it also turns out they know a thing or two about riding bikes!
-So, who better to analyse in order to see what cycling tech is taking off, what saddles and gearing choices are preferable for 3,405 kilometres of hell, and what else you and I can (safely) copy off them to make us faster or more comfortable on the bike...
+The world’s fastest road cyclists are currently racing the Tour de France, and it turns out that they know a thing or two about riding bikes.
+So, where better to see what cycling tech is taking off, what saddles and gearing choices are preferable for 3,339 kilometres (2,075 miles) of hardcore racing, and what else you and I can (safely) copy off them to make us faster or more comfortable on the bike…

-For years it’s been almost expected that a pro's bike is slammed at a downward angle, with the stem as low as possible in what sometimes appears to be a competition of who can get the biggest drop between bars and saddle.
-However, when wandering around the bikes this year, it’s notable that fewer riders are buying into this game nowadays.
+For years it’s been almost expected that a pro’s bike is slammed at a downward angle, with the stem as low as possible in what sometimes appears to be a competition of who can get the biggest drop between saddle and bars.
+Slamming the stem as low as possible is certainly still popular – see Tadej Pogacar’s Colnago Y1Rs (below), for example – but not all riders are playing this game.

-Oh yes, while a lower front end is arguably faster over short distances thanks to lowering your body and a reduction in your frontal area, speed is fairly pointless in the Tour de France (and any long ride for that matter) if it’s unsustainable.
+Of course, a lower front end can be faster over short distances thanks to lowering your body and a reduction in your frontal area, but speed is fairly pointless in the Tour de France (and any long ride for that matter) if it’s unsustainable.

 > Should I buy a race bike or an endurance bike?
 The big differences explained

-Many riders this year have a good few spacers under their stems, and we reckon that without the same stretching and conditioning that the pros do, most of our bikes should forgo the super aggressive look too in favour of actual real-world performance and comfort.
-Actually, most of our riding is probably better suited to an endurance road bike.
-You can check out our comparison between endurance bikes and race bikes using the link above.
+Many riders have a good few spacers under their stems, and we reckon that without the same stretching and conditioning that the pros do, most of our bikes should forgo the super-aggressive look too, in favour of real-world performance and comfort.
+Actually, most of our everyday riding is probably better suited to an endurance road bike than a full-on race bike.
+You can check out our comparison between endurance bikes and race bikes here.

 2023 dauphine trentin 30mm tubeless tyre conti 5000 s TR

-Just because a 23mm tyre might feel faster as you rattle your way down our less-than-perfect road surfaces, doesn’t mean it is.
-It’s probably about time we copied the pros and move to wider rubber.
+A 23mm tyre might feel faster as you rattle your way down our less-than-perfect road surfaces, but that doesn’t mean it is.
+It’s about time we all moved to wider rubber.

 2023 dauphine bora hansgrohe k edge chain catcher

-There are very few downsides to using a chain catcher.
-They don’t exactly weigh a lot and can be picked up for not a lot of cash.
-Would you add around 12 grams for the additional piece of mind, or have you had any chain-suck nightmares?
+There are very few downsides to using a chain catcher or guide.
+They don’t exactly weigh much and can be picked up for not a lot of cash.
+Would you add a few grams for the additional piece of mind, or have you had any chain-suck nightmares?
 Let us know in the comments section below.

 4. It’s time to stop arguing about tubeless